Iglesia de La Campania, Quito, Ecuador

 Always carry your passport, driving licence and vehicle registration with you in the vehicle.

-Hire car companies often have stricter requirements for their customers, such as 6 months of driving experience since your license was issued, 18 year old minimum age and holding an IDP
+Hire car companies often have stricter requirements for their customers, such as 6 months of driving experience, a minimum age of 18 years old and holding an IDP.

 Some cities do not allow vehicles with Ecuadorean plates to drive on certain days or at peak times based on the last digits of their car’s registration plate.
 Check for restrictions before you drive.
 You could be fined if you do not follow the rules.